-Derivative financial instruments are classified as financial assets at fair value through profit or loss and comprise of put options for property acquisitions held during the year and an interest rate cap (see note 11).
+Derivative financial instruments are classified as financial assets at fair value through profit or loss and comprise of put options for property acquisitions held during the period (see note 10).
 Derivatives are initially recognised at fair value on the date the derivative contracts are entered into and are subsequently remeasured to their fair value at the end of each reporting period.
-If the fair value of the put options result in an asset position then any movements in the fair value of the asset will be recognised within net changes from fair value adjustments on financial derivatives within the consolidated statement of comprehensive income.
-If the fair value results in a liability position then movement in the fair value will be recognised within the consolidated statement of comprehensive income as net changes from fair value adjustments on financial derivatives.
+If the fair value of the put options result in an asset position then any movements in the fair value of the asset will be recognised within net changes from fair value adjustments on financial derivatives within the Consolidated Statement of Comprehensive Income.
+If the fair value results in a liability position then movement in the fair value will be recognised within the Consolidated Statement of Comprehensive Income as net changes from fair value adjustments on financial derivatives.

 The Group does not apply hedge accounting rules in accordance with IFRS 9 Financial Instruments: Recognition and Measurements ("IFRS 9").
 Recognition of derivative financial instruments takes place when the economic hedging contracts are entered into.
 They are measured initially at fair value.
-Transaction costs are expensed to the consolidated statement of comprehensive income as finance costs.
-Gains and losses on derivatives are recognised in the consolidated statement of comprehensive income.
-Interest income and expenses on derivatives are included in the consolidated statement of comprehensive income in finance income and finance costs respectively.
+Transaction costs are expensed to the Consolidated Statement of Comprehensive Income as finance costs.
+Gains and losses on derivatives are recognised in the Consolidated Statement of Comprehensive Income.
+Interest income and expenses on derivatives are included in the Consolidated Statement of Comprehensive Income in finance income and finance costs respectively.